uptonking/note4yaoo/lib-collab-yjs-dev.md

   - rga insert to the left/prev item
 - rga downsides
   - if u prepend many chars, it slows
-  - inert string of length N, the parse and insert is slow
+  - insert string of length N, the parse and insert is slow
     - parse takes same time as apply insert
     - before insert, sort takes time